top of page

 ANDALUCÍA - MÁLAGA - A JANUARY TAPAS BAR CRAWL IN MARBELLA

-It is not easy to have a tapas bar crawl in Marbella.
-At least, not in the strict sense of the term, as the bars are not very close together.
+It is not easy to have a tapas bar crawl in Marbella, at least, not in the strict sense of the term, as the bars are not very close together.
 So we were pleasantly surprised with our evening stroll in mid-January.

 SIDRERÍA BAR Y TAPAS PACO Calle Peral, 18, 29601 Marbella A Traditional Asturian tapas bar in the modern style, with tapas like artichoke hearts sprinkled with Santoña anchovies, grilled anchovies with tomato dressing and authentic Asturian fabada, plus, of course, Asturian Sidra.